Truncated Huber Penalty for Sparse Signal Recovery with Convergence Analysis: Numerical experiments

 To assess the robustness and accuracy of various methods in the presence of noise, we perform experiments on both Gaussian and oversampled DCT matrices over a range of signal-to-noise ratio (SNR\footnote{SNR is defined as $SNR(\vb, A\bar\vx) = 10\log_{10}\tfrac{\|\vb - A\bar\vx\|_2^2}{\|A\bar\vx\|_2^2}$}) levels.
 A higher SNR corresponds to a lower noise level.
 For each SNR value, the RRE is averaged over 50 independent trials.

 According to Figure~\ref{vary_SNR}, for the Gaussian matrix $A_1 \in \mathbb{R}^{64 \times 512}$ with $r = 0.5$ and sparsity level $s = 12$, the $TH$ method consistently achieves the lowest RRE across SNR levels.
-The $L_p$ model shows reduced performance compared to its noise-free scenario, while trends for $TL_1$, $MCP$, $L_1\mbox{-}L_2$, $L_1$, and $L_0$ mirror those of the noise-free case.
-For the DCT matrix $A_2 \in \mathbb{R}^{64 \times 1024}$ ($F = 5$, $s = 8$), the $TH$ method again outperforms all other methods, especially in low-noise conditions.
-Although the $L_0$ model exhibits competitive performance at higher noise levels, its effectiveness does not improve significantly as the noise decreases.
-A similar trend is observed for the $L_p$ method.
+The $L_p$ and $TL_1$ models show reduced performance compared to their noise-free scenario, while trends for $MCP$, $L_1/L_2$, $L_1\mbox{-}L_2$, $L_1$, and $L_0$ are consistent with the noise-free case.
+For the DCT matrix $A_2 \in \mathbb{R}^{64 \times 1024}$ ($F = 5$, $s = 8$), the $TH$ method consistently outperforms all other methods across various noise levels. { The $L_p$ method achieves suboptimal performance at low SNR for $A_1$. $L_1/L_2$ delivers moderate reconstruction on $A_1$ but demonstrates superior high-SNR scalability on $A_2$. $L_0$ shows consistently poor accuracy on $A_1$.
+Both $TL_1$ and $MCP$ exhibit analogous error progression, with $TL_1$ maintaining consistent advantage over $MCP$ at elevated SNR levels. } A similar trend is observed for the $L_p$ method.
+Additionally, the performance of the $MCP$, $L_1-L_2$, and $TL_1$ methods degrades compared to those in noiseless scenarios.